 The R&S FPC demodulates the signal continuously.
 You can interrupt a continuous measurement by selecting the "Continuous Sweep" menu item again.

-- 3. Select the "Single Sweep" menu item. - The R&S FPC measures the signal once and displays the results of that measurement. - 4.
-You can interrupt the measurement at any time in both measurement modes with the "Hold" menu item.
+The R&S FPC measures the signal once and displays the results of that measurement.

+4. You can interrupt the measurement at any time in both measurement modes with the "Hold" menu item.
 Selecting "Hold" again resumes the measurement.